Nexabug/react-notes/working with comoponets , props and jsx.md

 }
 ```

-The tag in the return statement will be rendered on the website.
+The HTML tag in the return statement will be rendered/printed on the website.

 ---

 ## Components as Building Blocks

 - React is built from components.
+- React renders components
 - Each component manages its own logic, data, and appearance.
 - Components can be reused and composed.